 - Whether the garnishment would inflict undue financial hardship on you

-We understand that every day, week and month counts until your disabilities are properly rated and compensation is received.
-Since 1992, our firm has been representing injured and disabled people.
-Our commitment is to those who have served our country, and our veterans’ benefit lawyers and supporting staff will work hard on your claim.
-When you’re stuck, frustrated, underrated—our VA accredited attorneys are here for you.
-Call us today for a free case evaluation, 800-562-9830.
+Our commitment is to those who have served our country, and our Veterans Disability benefits lawyers and supporting staff will work hard on your claim.
+When you’re stuck, frustrated, or underrated, our VA-accredited attorneys are here for you.

-Call or text 800-562-9830 or complete a Free Case Evaluation form
+Call or text (800) 562-9830 or complete a Free Case Evaluation form